riceshowerX/SnapForge/SECURITY.md

 ### Our Commitment

-When you report a vulnerability, you can expect the following:
+When you report a vulnerability via GitHub, you can expect the following:

 1. We will acknowledge receipt of your report within **48 hours**.
-2. We will provide you with updates on our progress as we investigate and fix the issue.
+2. We will provide updates on our progress as we investigate and fix the issue.
 3. We will notify you when the vulnerability has been patched.
 4. We will publicly credit you for your discovery (unless you prefer to remain anonymous).